Local Action Officer (Sustainable Food Places)

 - Experience of working with the media, including ability to give clear and convincing media interviews

-Please send a CV and covering letter addressing the person specifications set out in the job description above.
-Applications by email to email@example.com.
-As we are recruiting for several positions over this period, please add SFC to the subject line of your covering email along with your name.
+As we are recruiting for several positions over this period, please put Local Action Officer in the subject line of your covering email along with your name.

 Support our charity

 Donate to enhance the health and welfare of people, animals and the planet.